Take Your Legs to Whole New Level by Sculpting Your Calves

 If you’re a habitual heel-wearer, when you take off the heels to don your running shoes, the excess tension in your calf area combined with the weakness across the front of the ankle predisposes you to all kinds of nasty injuries, including strains and sprains.
 You may also experience muscle and connective tissue problems traveling up the leg to the knee, hip, and even lower back.

-Also, check out our article on Foot and Ankle Exercises to learn stretching and strengthening exercises for your whole foot and ankle complex.
+Research foot and ankle exercises to learn stretching and strengthening exercises for your whole foot and ankle complex.

 Calf Muscle Stretches for Relieving Excessive Tension